 - Ph.D., mechanical engineering, Western Michigan University, 2001

 Dissertation: Enhancing Commercial Aircraft Explosion Survivability Via Active Venting

 - M.S., engineering (mechanical), Western Michigan University, 1995

 Honors, Grants and Awards

-Roger has received continuous research funding since 2001 for various projects from the Federal Aviation Administration, the Transportation Security Administration and the Department of Homeland Security and the U.S. Army Research Laboratory.
+Roger has received continuous research funding since 2001 for various projects from the Federal Aviation Administration, the Transportation Security Administration, the Department of Homeland Security and the U.S. Army Research Laboratory.

 - “The Effect of Ambient Pressure on Blast Reflected Impulse and Overpressure,” Experimental Techniques, with M.W.
 Nansteel, C.C.-T. Chen and B.A.
 Toner, 2017

 - “Impulse Plug Measurements of Blast Reflected Impulse at Close Range,” Propellants, Explosives, Pyrotechnics, 38, with M. W. Nansteel, C. Chen and W. Lawrence, 2013

 - “Response of Pre-Pressurized Reinforced Plates Under Blast Loading,” International Journal of Impact Engineering, with J. Ari-Gur and C. Clum, 35(4), April 2008